- Applied Behavior Analysis

 Doctor of Philosophy in Public Health Studies

-The PhD in Public Health Studies, requiring 72 credit hours of study, gives students expert skills in research design, methods and dissemination, and a solid understanding of public health science, including the distribution and determinants of health and disease across populations.
+The PhD in Public Health Studies gives students expert skills in research design, methods and dissemination, and a solid understanding of public health science, including the distribution and determinants of health and disease across populations.

 In addition, there is a required professional development course that provides students with the opportunity to build their unique professional skills outside of formal coursework or research with their mentor, e.g., obtaining a teaching certificate or learning a new methodology.

-• The second is the concentration curriculum comprised of courses totaling 48 credit-hours.
+Comprised of courses totaling 48 credit hours.
 Within the concentration, some of these credits may be for specific required courses and some may be for courses that are tailored for each student to provide them with the knowledge and skills needed to achieve their research and professional goals.
 The specific concentrations are below.

 BEHAVIORAL SCIENCE and HEALTH EDUCATION